jlivingood/IAB-IESG-IETF-LLC-Selection-Confirmation-Recall-Process/draft-ietf-iasa2-bcp.md

    time to time that could result in a Chair being unavailable to oversee the activities of the committee.
-The Chair, in consultation with the Internet Society President, may appoint a substitute from a

-Kucherawy                 Best Current Practice                [Page 14]

-RFC 7437                         NomCom                     January 2015

-   pool comprised of the liaisons currently serving on the committee and the prior year's Chair or designee.
+The Chair, in consultation with the Internet Society President, may appoint a substitute from a pool comprised of the liaisons currently serving on the committee and the prior year's Chair or designee.

    Any such appointment must be temporary and does not absolve the Chair of any or all responsibility for ensuring the nominating committee completes its assigned duties in a timely fashion.

-4.7.
-Liaisons
+## Liaisons

    Liaisons are responsible for ensuring the nominating committee in general and the Chair in particular execute their assigned duties in